reyhan-rahimi/Electronic-library-management/Documentation/Scenario.md

 14. else show massage "try again"
 15. after log in:
 16. The librarian registers the book as a borrow to the user.
+17. log out if not to be another request
-17.  if was another request :
+18.  if was another request :
-*  call requests
+*  call requests Routine
-18. end
+19. end

 ### Usecase 4:
 ### Return of borrowed books